Open Access

 Request permission to parallel publish

-- The title of the work
+- The title of the work.

-- Original publication details, such as publication name, volume, issue, page numbers
+- Original publication details, such as publication name, volume, issue, page numbers.

-- Where the copy will be made available
+- Where the copy will be made available.

 Creative Commons licenses

-By publishing Open Access, you, as a researcher, retain the copyright to your work.
-This allows you to freely distribute the material online.
-Creative Commons (CC) is a valuable tool for authors who want to share their work openly on the internet.
+Creative Commons (CC) is a valuable tool for authors who want to share their work openly.
 It offers six different licenses that specify how the material can be used.
 Many Open Access journals assign a CC license to publications upon release.
-However, it is also possible to apply a CC license to other materials that are freely published online.
+It is also possible to apply a CC license to other materials that are freely published online.

 - Creative Commons